Rubly virus removal guide

-"McAfee has Blocked your Windows", "Your Windows has been banned", "CRITICAL WARNING!" and "StalinLocker" are a couple different screenlockers.
-Malware of this type often incorporates various fake claims, for example - to trick users into believing that they are communicating with technical support or law enforcement.
-To elaborate, it may be claimed that the device's screen has been locked by the operating system itself or an anti-virus product (e.g. Windows or McAfee, like in the provided examples), due to some sort of serious threat/issue.
-This scam model is commonly used to push users into calling expensive fake tech support numbers and/or to request payment for "services rendered".
+"McAfee has Blocked your Windows", "Your Windows has been banned", "CRITICAL WARNING!" and "StalinLocker" are example of other screenlockers.
+Malware of this type often incorporates various fake claims.
+For example, to trick users into believing that they are communicating with technical support or law enforcement.
+To elaborate, it might be claimed that the device's screen has been locked by the operating system itself or an anti-virus product (e.g. Windows or McAfee, such as in the provided examples) due to a serious threat/issue.
+This scam model is commonly used to encourage people into calling expensive fake "tech support" numbers and/or to request payment for "services rendered".
 Another model states that access to the device has been blocked by local law authorities, due to illegal material detected on the system.
-The ransom for unlocking in such scams is disguised as a fine for possession of illicit content.
-Regardless of what this malware claims and/or how it operates, the end-goal is the same - to generate revenue for the cyber criminals behind it.
+The ransom for unlocking in these scams is disguised as a fine for possession of illicit content.
+Regardless of what this malware claims or how it operates, the end-goal is identical: to generate revenue for the cyber criminals responsible.

 How did ransomware install on my computer?

-It is advised against opening suspicious and/or irrelevant emails, especially any attachments or links present in such - as that can result in a high-risk infection.
-Only official and verified download channels should be used.
-It is also recommended to activate and update products with tools/functions, provided by genuine developers.
+You are advised against opening suspicious or irrelevant emails, especially any attachments or links present in them, as that can result in high-risk infection.
+Use only official and verified download channels.
+Activate and update products with tools/functions provided by genuine developers.
 Illegal activation ("cracking") tools and third party updaters should not be used, since they are often used to spread malware.
-To protect device integrity and user safety, it is crucial to have an anti-virus/anti-spyware suite installed and kept up-to-date.
-This software is to be used to run regular system scans and to remove detected/potential threats.
+To protect device integrity and user safety, it is crucial to have an anti-virus/anti-spyware suite installed and kept up to date.
+Use this software to run regular system scans and to remove detected/potential threats.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Text presented in the screen locked by Rubly: